 • Fall Pow Wow is Colonneh Lodge’s premier event held in the fall.
 It is a combination of Native American activities such as ceremony and dance classes, crafts, competitions, pow wows, sports, exciting games, shows, expos and more.

-• Arrowmen Bash is a one-day event full of fun and service and lodge elections, held at Camp Strake each spring.
+• Arrowman Bash is a one-day event full of fun and service and lodge elections, held at a council camp each spring.
 The day starts with Arrowmen giving back to camp in cheerful service.
 The afternoon includes fun events, exciting activities, ceremony competitions, dance competitions, crafts, singing, drumming, regalia building, and a few surprises too!!!!

 • Lodge Leadership Development is a dynamic training event held each January.
 Arrowmen learn more about the OA and Colonneh Lodge and how to become a better leaders.
 Youth and adult training classes include leadership development, event planning, tools needed to improve chapters, and communication skills, to name a few.
 This important training is open to all Arrowmen.

 • OA Banquet is a night of celebration, to recognize award winners and celebrate the past year’s accomplishments.
 Arrowmen gather to look back at all of fun that was had over the past year.